Blogs > Settling Your Pet In

 The first few months of your puppy’s life also happen to be the most important time to begin nurturing trust between you and your pup.
 As Kate Naito, a dog behaviourist, suggests, relationship building and providing structure are the first steps in creating a puppy that is emotionally prepared to learn from you.
 When your puppy trusts you, they are more likely to be receptive to commands during training sessions.
 Puppies that have their basic needs met and a stable schedule are also better able to focus without being distracted about when they may get to go for a walk or receive a meal.

-This is to say, while you haven’t realized it, you have been training your puppy all along.
+This is to say, while you haven’t realised it, you have been training your puppy all along.
 Now, it’s time to hone that training and work towards getting the results you want.

 Pawsitive Reinforcement Puppy Training